Abi-NK/TeamProject/README.md

 Tests are located within each Django application as a tests.py file.

-Run the tests using the test command of the project’s manage.py utility:
+Run all tests within the project using the test command of the project’s manage.py utility:

 ```
 $ python manage.py test